mydaisy2/RAVN/CONTRIBUTING.md

 5. If possible, submit a Pull Request with a failing test.
 If you'd rather take matters into your own hands, fix the bug yourself (jump down to the "Contributing (Step-by-step)" section).

-6. When the bug is fixed, we will do our best to update the Discourse topic.
+6. When the bug is fixed, we will do our best to update the Support topic.

 ## Requesting New Features